 If you are, here’s my advice from over a decade of experience and effort in deciding on the best alcohol for festivals based on cost, weight, taste and durability.

 The best alcohol to take to a festival

 There are a few things to remember in taking alcohol into festivals.

-- You may have to carry it for a long way.
+- You may have to carry your festival drinks a long way.